List of Marvel Comics teams and organizations: The Lookups

+The Lookers are an organization appearing in American comic books published by Marvel Comics.

 The Lookers are a support group started by Edwin Jarvis for those who are associated with superheroes.
 It was funded by Tony Stark who uses his technology to make its members anonymous to one another.
 While Mary Jane Watson is clearly shown to be a member, the rest are implied to be Foggy Nelson, Ganke Lee, Peggy Rae Burdick, Pepper Potts, Carlie Cooper, and Willie Lumpkin.